radiokit/depot-docs/docs/source/installation.rst

 * 1. Click on the **Add device** button.
 A pop-up screen will come up asking you to name your new device.
 * 2. Insert the name of your new device (example: Journalist one) and click the Add device button.
-Another pop-up screen will come up containg the set up code for your new device as well as the download links to Electron clients.
+Another pop-up screen will come up containg the set up code for your new device as well as the download links to Depot clients.

 **Bear in mind that each code is valid for only 15 minutes after which you will have to start the set up again if you need a new working code**

 * 3. Copy or write down your code and click Close button.
 Your device will now appear on the Patchbay board.
-It will look like a blue rectangle and it will have the name you gave it, but **it won't be active until you put the code in the Electron client**.
+It will look like a blue rectangle and it will have the name you gave it, but **it won't be active until you put the code in the Depot client**.

-Insert the Patchbay code in the Electron client
+Insert the Patchbay code in the Depot client
 ----------------------------------------------------

-Open your Electron client on your Android phone or on your Windows system.
+Open your Depot client on your Android phone or on your Windows system.
 The welcome screen will ask you to insert the code you have just recived in the previous step.
 Insert the code and click the **Sign in** button.
 Your client is now active in the Patchbay.
 Your client will now show you the screen with 2 options, to capture or playback the sound.
 However it will still not be able to transmit audio until you complete the next step.